D. MICHAEL MILLER. PE

 UNIVERSITY OF SOUTH FLORIDA, Tampa, Florida.
 Conducted ACI load tests of concrete slabs in library building.
 Conducted geotechnical sinkhole investigations for major classroom buildings on Tampa campus.

 WALT DISNEY WORLD, Lake Buena Vista, Florida.
 Managed quality control team for Law Engineering Testing Company during construction of Walt Disney World.
 Conducted numerous engineering evaluations and testing programs of construction materials and structures, including steel, aluminum, concrete, soils, soil cement and asphalt.
-Was Radiation Safety Officer and certified welder and nondestructive testing specialist.
+Was Radiation Safety Officer, certified welder, and nondestructive testing specialist.

 WEST MELBOURNE, FLORIDA.
 General site planning and engineering consulting for City of West Melbourne.
 Reviewed site plans and specifications for various private projects within City.